The WAF Grant Fund is now open!

 - Opening up new spaces or venues, indoors or outdoors, for arts to take place

 - Reaching new and hard-to-reach audiences or participants

-- Developing new work, artistic practice or working model
+- Developing bold work, engaged artistic practice or innovative working model

 - Artistic quality